-This is a year-long course that is a continuation of the Arts 8:Drama course, with the goals of developing skills of movement, voice, confidence, communication and cooperation.
+This course builds on the Arts 8:Drama course, with a focus on developing movement skills, voice, dynamics, self confidence, communication and collaboration.
 Students will explore a variety of dramatic forms - mime, tableau, improvisation, story theatre, script work and integrated digital forms.
 Relationships between identity, place, culture, society and belonging will be explored.
 They will be expected to apply the elements of drama and theatre (focus, tension, contrast and balance) to all their work.